Rocking-Hard/kubeindex/client/src/app/pages/docs/docs/about.md

 # About

-Welcome to the Docs section of `liftcrane`.
+Welcome to the Docs section of `KubeIndex`.

-The documentation you are reading is written specifically for `liftcrane`.
+The documentation you are reading is written specifically for `KubeIndex`.

-NOTE *liftcrane is currently still under development and many planned features are not yet implemented.*
+NOTE *KubeIndex is currently still under development and many planned features are not yet implemented.*